MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 ## Testing PlayFab to Photon authentication

 Start the scene **(1)** and inspect the flow of console messages **(2)**.
-Control that:
+Control to verify that:

  1. Authentication to PlayFab itself was successful **(3)**
  2. Photon token was acquired **(4)**

-The following picture shows the correct flow:
+The following picture shows the correct flow.

 ![Start the scene](media/tutorials/photon-start-the-scene.png)

 Once Photon token has been acquired, we are good to check some of Photon demos.

-For example, we can start a demo called "Demo Boxes".
-Ensure that PlayFab authentication is complete, then click "Demo Boxes" **(1)**, then click "Load Demo" **(2)**, as shown on the following picture:
+For example:
+- We can start a demo called **Demo Boxes**.
+- Ensure that PlayFab authentication is complete.
+- Select **Demo Boxes (1)**.
+- Then select **Load Demo (2)**, as shown on the following picture.

 ![Load demo](media/tutorials/photon-load-demo.png)

 Photon will start outputting debug messages.
-Thus, by monitoring your console you can easily spot if you have any authentication issue:
+So by simply monitoring your console, you can easily spot if you have any authentication issue:.

 ![Photon debug console](media/tutorials/photon-debug-console.png)

-Ensure that no "Authentication Denied" errors present in the console.
-At this point, you have set up minimal PlayFab and Photon integration
+Make sure that no **Authentication Denied** errors are present in the console.

+At this point, you have set up minimal PlayFab and Photon integration.

 ## Photon Room Event + Cloud Script

-Photon matchmaking system has a notion of room.
+The Photon matchmaking system has a understands the concept of a room.
 If you are not familiar with this concept, please consult with the [Photon Matchmaking Guide](https://doc.photonengine.com/en-us/realtime/current/reference/matchmaking-and-lobby).

 PlayFab allows you to intercept various room events.
-The following room events require only Cloud Script to be intercepted
+The following room events require only CloudScript to be intercepted:

 - RoomCreated
 - RoomJoined